Problem Statement

 Data Collection Procedures

 Data was collected using online survey software.
-The current study was descriptive, but as it had a focus on the fatherless girls, so the desired sample was not easy to locate.
-That is why snowball sampling technique was used; this is anon probability technique that is used to gather data from a sample that is rare.
-So in this study by using the snowball sampling technique, the female who complete the online survey form transferred the link to any known one who was also fatherless.
+The current study was descriptive, but as it had a focus on the fatherless girls, soe desired sample was not easy to locate.
+That is why the snowball sampling technique was used; this is anon probability technique that is used to gather data from a sample that is rare.
+So, in this study, by using the snowball sampling technique, the female who completed the online survey form transferred the link to any known one who was also fatherless.
 A questionnaire was designed to explore the effect of fatherlessness on girls.

-To encourage participation of females in the study, an online survey software was used, and participants were approached through snowball sampling.
-At the beginning of survey the purpose of the study, the reason behind contacting those participants, and the ways how the collected to date will be utilized by the researcher (Walonick, 2004).
+To encourage the participation of females in the study, an online survey software was used, and participants were approached through snowball sampling.
+At the beginning of the survey, the purpose of the study, the reason behind contacting those participants, and the ways how the collected to date will be utilized by the researcher (Walonick, 2004).
 This was done to clarify different questions if aroused in the minds of participants.
-They were told that their participation in the study is on the voluntary basis and they are allowed to leave the survey anytime they want.
-They were also told that their anonymity would be maintained and collected data will only be used for research purposes only.
+They were told that their participation in the study was on a voluntary basis, and they were allowed to leave the survey anytime they wanted.
+They were also told that their anonymity would be maintained and collected data would only be used for research purposes only.

-To determine the effect of fatherlessness on females the questionnaire was designed that contained 56 questions out of which seven questions were related to demographics of the sample including age, ethnicity, education, marital status, and presence of children.
+To determine the effect of fatherlessness on females, the questionnaire was designed that contained 56 questions, out of which seven questions were related to the demographics of the sample, including age, ethnicity, education, marital status, and presence of children.
 Some of them were funnel questions like ‘Are you a mother?’ then ‘if you have children, has your father loss affected you as a mother?’
-The other items of the questionnaire included questions related to the effect of fatherlessness on social development, e.g. ‘If you had siblings, how did your father’s absence affect your relationship, if at all?’, emotional development, e.g., ‘Do you think you have anger issues?’, mental development, e.g., ‘Do you consider yourself aggressive or headstrong?‘ psychological development e.g. ‘Do you think that you have a fear of commitment?’, and spiritual development, e.g., ‘Please select the positive things you have gained in your life, if any, despite your loss’, financial issues, e.g. ‘How was your family’s financial situation after your father was gone?’ , and academic performance, e.g., ‘Do you believe that your father loss affected your decisions on your abilities regarding academic performance?’.’.
+The other items of the questionnaire included questions related to the effect of fatherlessness on social development, e.g., ‘If you had siblings, how did your father’s absence affect your relationship, if at all?’, emotional development, e.g., ‘Do you think you have anger issues?’, mental development, e.g., ‘Do you consider yourself aggressive or headstrong?‘ psychological development, e.g., ‘Do you think that you have a fear of commitment?’, and spiritual development, e.g., ‘Please select the positive things you have gained in your life, if any, despite your loss,’ ‘financial issues, e.g., ‘How was your family’s financial situation after your father was gone?’, and academic performance, e.g., ‘Do you believe that your father loss affected your decisions on your abilities regarding academic performance?’.’.

 Coding